raziel786/payslips-app/README.md

 All components and utility functions will be unit tested to ensure they work correctly, handle errors gracefully, and provide a stable user experience.

+When a user downloads a payslip, a timestamp is added along side the ID to ensure each PDF has a unique filename.
+The download button is disabled during the operation and re-enabled once the process completes, regardless of success or failure.

 ## Areas for Improvement / Points of Concern

 - Implement a Preview/Open option so users can view the PDF after downloading it.